kumarde/deepakwrites/source/content/_index.md

 Center (NPC '22), the National Alliance for Musical Theatre (NAMT '22) Faultline Theatre in San Francisco, and Shotgun Players.

+I'm currently on commision by Audible Theatre and Arena Stage.

 <br>